kirgudkov/rest-api-helper/README.md

     }
 };

-// If you want to intercept response, implement Interceptor interface
+// If you want to intercept responses, implement Interceptor interface
 // All responses will be passed through interceptor before they are returned const interceptor: Interceptor<Response> = {
     onResponse: async (response) => {
         if (response.status === 401) {
-          // Do things
-        }
+          // Do things: refresh token, reattempt request and return result }

         return response;
     }
 };

 // Create client.
 Client holds base url, default headers and interceptors
-// And it performs requests using transport const client = new Client<Response>("https://api.frankfurter.app")
+// And it performs requests using transport impdemented above const client = new Client<Response>("https://api.frankfurter.app")
     .setDefaultHeaders({
         "content-type": "application/json",